climatepolicyradar/website/src/routes/latest/a-treaty-on-plastic-pollution-needs-an-evidence-base-we-can-help-with-that.md

 A wealth of policies are available to governments, from regulation to plastic bag levies.
 Our job is to make them searchable and accessible so that decision-makers can draw on evidence to identify policy pathways that make sense.
 To learn more about how we’re doing that, you can watch [this short video](https://climatepolicyradar.org/media/CPR%20alpha%20demo.mp4).

 ![](/images/blog-pic-3.png)

 ![](/images/blog-pic-4.png)

 This week’s announcement was a historic moment and a step towards defining the problem of plastic pollution.
 Just as the Paris Agreement is premised on the need for individual national commitments to take action, if a global plastic pollution treaty is to succeed then we will need to see a raft of ambitious national policies proposed in the coming years.
-We look forward to being able to include them in our search results.

 <!--EndFragment-->